You are using an outdated browser. Please upgrade your browser to improve your experience.

 The Sports Association of Gaylord Hospital provides adaptive sports and recreation programs to adults with physical disabilities in the state of Connecticut and throughout the Northeast.
 We are dedicated to improving the lives of persons with physical disabilities through adaptive sports and recreation.
-Our goal is to empower individuals to embrace new challenges, reach beyond the barriers and discover what is possible through adaptive sports.
+Our goal is to empower individuals to embrace new challenges and to reach beyond the barriers to discover what is possible through adaptive sports.
 We provide opportunities to participate in over a dozen sports throughout the year.
 Individuals with a permanent physical disability or visual impairment are encouraged to join the program and participate in events.
-Please explore the webpage for information on our specific sport offerings and how to get involved.
+Please explore the information about our specific sport offerings and how to get involved.
+Use the hamburger at the top or these links for other Sports Assoc. pages: Donate, Calendar, Programs, Sponsors, Playlist

 Who is eligible to participate in the Sports Association?